NewcoderM/BooksAndBeyond/readme.md

 ### 💬 **Book Commenting System**
 - Users can **leave comments** on book pages.
 - Implemented **comment moderation features**, ensuring appropriate content.
 - Comments are displayed in a structured manner, showing user details and timestamps.
+- User can update and delete their own comments

 (*Related to:* `USER STORY: Need a place to comment on a book`)